jeudi 8 décembre 2011

 Follow me and see for yourself.

-HTMLHTML stands for HyperText Markup Language and it is the programming language used to build web pages.
+HTML stands for HyperText Markup Language and it is the programming language used to build web pages.
 The first version of HTML was defined in 1991.
 Today we often talk, write and discuss HTML latest version: HTML5.

 The programming language is quite intuitive and it mainly consists of tags.

-<p> is the start tag;Welcome to the Web Thought is the content;
+<p>Welcome to The Web Thought</p>Welcome to the Web Thought is the content;

 </p> is the end tag (made of a slash "/" and the tag name again);